Xylokastro

-Xylokastro (Ξυλόκαστρο) is a seaside town or village and a former municipality in Corinthia in the Peloponnese, Greece.
+Xylokastro (Ξυλόκαστρο) is a seaside town and a former municipality in Corinthia in the Peloponnese, Greece.
 Since the 2011 local government reform it is part of the municipality Xylokastro-Evrostina, of which it is a unit or component.
 The municipal unit has an area of 310.252 km2.
-In 2011 its population was 5,715 for the town and 13,277 for the municipal unit.

-Geographic features include a long 2 km beach and semi-arid forest on varied terrain, scattered with early churches and evidence of early settlements and religious sites.
+Geographic features include a long 2 km white pebbled beach and semi-arid forest on varied terrain, scattered with early churches and evidence of early settlements and religious sites.
 It has narrowly separated upper and lower coastal roads and forms a medium-sized touristic village on the Gulf of Corinth.
+It is a popular coastal weekend location for many people of Athens.

 Subdivisions

-The municipal unit Xylokastro is subdivided into the following communities (2011 population and constituent villages in brackets):
+The municipal unit Xylokastro is subdivided into the following communities (constituent villages in brackets):